abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 Because you get a type object for the `model` argument to the `db_for_read()` method, you could probably introduce a [proxy model](https://docs.djangoproject.com/en/3.1/topics/db/models/#proxy-models) that you use when a user views their own data.

 For example, you might use a proxy model for the `UserProfile` model called `UsersOwnProfile`.
-When a user views their profile, you use `UsersOwnProfile`, but when a user views other profiles, you use the `UserProfile` class.
+When a user views their profile, your app queries the database with the `UsersOwnProfile` class, but when a user views other profiles, the app queries with the `UserProfile` class.

-Then you could do something like this:
+Then you could do something like this in your custom database router:

 ```python
 class PrimaryReplicaRouter: